md2wechat-skill Guide

 - use this page for validation and discovery order

-- start with preview, then AI mode, then drafts
+- check article readiness, then start with preview, then AI mode, then drafts

 - switch to the FAQ for symptoms and runtime pages for environment-specific issues